• Washington (636) 239-1650

 9. Fluorescein angiography (FA) – uses a specialized camera to take pictures of the retina, blood vessels, and other structures in the back of the eye.

-Comprehensive eye exams,tests, and specialized imaging techniques help the ophthalmologist detect problems in the back of the eye, inside the eye, or on the eye’s surface and diagnose diseases early.
+Comprehensive eye exams, tests, and specialized imaging techniques help the ophthalmologist detect problems in the back of the eye, inside the eye, or on the eye’s surface and diagnose diseases early.

 Glaucoma is usually managed with medicated eye drops or medicines; however, laser surgery or conventional surgery may be recommended to slow down vision loss by improving fluid drainage from the eye.

-Glaucoma Test in Washington, MO
+Glaucoma Tests in Washington, MO

 If you are at higher risk of glaucoma and are interested in finding out about glaucoma testing, visit Advanced Sight Center in Washington.
 Our board-certified ophthalmologists offer a comprehensive range of eye care to monitor your eye health and prevent vision loss.